impostorsguides/impostorsguides.github.io/rbenv/conclusion/conclusion-content.md

 ## Other Ruby version managers

 Alternately, there are other Ruby version managers out there which are also quite popular, or are gaining in popularity.
-Examples include [RVM](https://rvm.io/){:target="_blank" rel="noopener"}, [asdf](https://asdf-vm.com/){:target="_blank" rel="noopener"}, and [chruby](https://github.com/postmodern/chruby){:target="_blank" rel="noopener"}.
+Examples include [RVM](https://rvm.io/){:target="_blank" rel="noopener" }, [asdf](https://asdf-vm.com/){:target="_blank" rel="noopener" }, and [chruby](https://github.com/postmodern/chruby){:target="_blank" rel="noopener" }.
 I don't currently make use of these programs, so I know even less about them than I do about RBENV.
 Just like learning a new programming language has taught me more about the languages I currently use, learning how other Ruby version managers work could teach me more about the approach that RBENV takes.

 ## The `bats` codebase